1. What is welding?

-- Grants: Government-funded grants, such as the Free Application for Student Aid (FAFSA) and the Pell Grant, are federal monies available to help pay for school.
+- Grants: Government-funded grants, such as the Pell Grant, are federal monies available to help pay for school.
 Grants come at no cost and offer partially paid or full free-ride training.
-No money owed means no interest fees or headache of paying anything back.
+No money owed means no interest fees, eliminating the headache of needing to worry about repayment.

 - Private loans: It’s no secret that student loans help to cover the costs of training, however, they must be repaid over a period of time, often with interest.
-The loans do not reduce the costs of schooling overall, but they provide immediate financial help that is not coming out of your pocket.
-The U.S. Department of Education offers the William D. Ford Federal Direct Loan Program along with the Sallie Mae Career Training Smart Option Loan.
+The loans do not reduce the cost of schooling overall, but they provide immediate financial aid, so you don't need to pay out of pocket all at once.

 - Merit scholarships: These scholarships are awarded based on certain criteria set by the school and apply to all welding schools in the U.S.

 - Welding-specific/Seasonal: John Deere and organizations like the American Welding Society (AWS) often offer scholarships and grants for aspiring welders.
 They are usually seasonal and fill up relatively fast.